UnivLille-Meta/IMT-Advanced-OOP/Week-05-Globals-and-Project-October-31-2024/S20-31-10-Lectures.md

 ## Objectives

 We will see what are global variables and how they are used.
-Then you will ontinue your work on the project.
+Then you will continue your work on the project.

 ## Materials